-Financial Instrument Classification Stag ge 1 Stage 2 Stage 3 Basic Selector (Quantitative Criteria) Additional Limiter (Qualitative Criteria) Basic Selector (Quantitative Criteria) Additional Limiter (Qualitative Criteria) Basic Selector (Quantitative Criteria) Additional Limiter (Qualitative Criteria) Financial Instruments Low Credit Risk There is no Past due Scope of risk accepted Financial instruments have significant increase in credit risk Delay within 30 days from the due date of contractual installments If the Borrower encounters one or more of the following events: -The Borrower has applied for the conversion of short-term to long-term repayments due to adverse effects related to the borrower's cash flows. -The bank canceled one of the direct facilities by the bank due to the high credit risk of the borrower. -Extension of the time limit granted for payment at the request of the borrower. -Recurring previous arrears during the previous 12 months. -Negative future economic changes that affect the borrower's future cash flows Impaired financial instruments When the borrower delays more than 90 days from the payment of his contractual installments N/A
+Financial Instrument Sta ge 1 Stage 2 Stage 3 Classification Financial Instruments Basic Selector (Quantitative Criteria) There is no Past Additional Limiter (Qualitative Criteria) Scope of risk Basic Selector (Quantitative Criteria) Additional Limiter (Qualitative Criteria) Basic Selector (Quantitative Criteria) Additional Limiter (Qualitative Criteria) Low Credit Risk Financial instruments have significant due accepted Delay within 30 days from the due date of If the Borrower encounters one or more of the following events: increase in credit risk contractual installments -The Borrower has applied for the conversion of short-term to long-term repayments due to adverse effects related to the borrower's cash flows. -The bank canceled one of the direct facilities by the bank due to the high credit risk of the borrower. -Extension of the time limit granted for payment at the request of the borrower. -Recurring previous arrears during the previous 12 months. -Negative future economic changes that affect the borrower's future cash flows Impaired financial instruments When the borrower delays more than 90 days from the payment of his contractual installments N/A